 Initially Jay ran the plant section having grown plants since she was ‘knee high to a gnat’ whilst Simon continued with the gardening side of the business.
 However, we both quickly decided that simply buying in the same old plants that you see everywhere and selling them on wasn’t for us.

 Slowly but surely we began growing other, more interesting hardy plants and introduced them to our customers.
 This went well and in 2008 we did our first ever plant fair at Wyken Vineyards in aid of SWWAG – Stanton Woodland & Wildlife Action Group.
-A fair we still attend every year.
+A fair we attended for many years.

-Firm supporters of British horticulture, we started, together with our friends at Fuller’s Mill Gardens, the Suffolk Nurseries Plant Fair which is held each July at Fuller’s Mill.
-The idea behind the fair is to make people more aware of both these beautiful gardens & of some of the fantastic independent nurseries we have in Suffolk.
+Firm supporters of British horticulture, we started, together with our friends at Fuller’s Mill Gardens, the Suffolk Nurseries Plant Fair which was held each July at Fuller’s Mill.
+The idea behind the fair was to make people more aware of both these beautiful gardens & of some of the fantastic independent nurseries we have in Suffolk.
 Sadly, due to parking restrictions, the fair has now been discontinued

 The show bug bites!